Compositional theories for host-core languages: Introduction

-\item[3) Internal language for host-core calculi] We study the relationship between host-core languages and their models, using $\VCcalcolo$ as a case study.
-Following~\cite{RCSILL}, we point out that the expected soundness and completeness theorems are not enough to identify the most appropriate class of models.
-Making a step beyond soundness and completeness, we relate host-core languages and their categorical models via the notion of \emph{internal language}, that finds several examples and applications in the categorical logic literature, see, e.g.~\cite{IHOCL,CLP,SAE}.
-By definition, $\VCcalcolo$ provides an internal language of the category $\modelcat{\VCcalcolo}$ of its models if one proves, as we do in Section~\ref{sec:semantics}, an equivalence between $\modelcat{\VCcalcolo}$ and the category $\catvcalcolo$ of the theories of the language.

-We remark that in this paper we are working in the context of enriched categories and the definition of a suitable notion of morphisms for the category of models $\modelcat{\VCcalcolo}$ is the interesting (and challenging) point of the proof.
-This requires the technical notion of \emph{change of base} that formally describes how, changing the host language, one can induce a change of the embedding for a given core.

-After we show the correspondence between syntax and semantic via the internal language, we provide some concrete examples of models.
+{We study the relationship between host-core languages and their models, using $\VCcalcolo$ as a case study. {We point out that the expected soundness and completeness theorems may be not enough to fully identify the most appropriate class of models for a type theory}, as explained in the work~\cite{RCSILL}.
+Moving beyond soundness and completeness, we relate host-core languages and their categorical models via the notion of \emph{internal language}.
+One can find several examples and applications of the notion of internal language in the categorical logic literature, e.g. see ~\cite{IHOCL,CLP,SAE}. }{ By definition, $\VCcalcolo$ provides an internal language of the category $\modelcat{\VCcalcolo}$ of its models if one proves, as we do in Section \ref{sec:semantics}, an equivalence between $\modelcat{\VCcalcolo}$ and the category $\catvcalcolo$ of the theories of the language.
+We remark that in this paper we are working in the context of enriched categories and the definition of a suitable notion of morphisms for the category of models $\modelcat{\VCcalcolo}$ is the interesting and challenging point of the proof.
+This requires the technical notion of ``change of base'' which formally describes how, changing the host language, one can induce a change of the embedding for a given core language.
+After we show the correspondence between syntax and semantics via an internal language theorem, we provide some concrete examples of models. }

-\item[4) A bridge towards host-core programming theory] { In the last part of the paper we show how the results we achieved can be used to provide an initial but significative \emph{formal definition} of host-core languages.
-Even if in the last years the state of art did some steps in the foundation of multi-language programming theory~\cite{OseraSZ12,PattersonPDA17,BuroM19}, a key question remains partially unexplored: \begin{quote} Does it exist a \emph{formal characterization} for a programming theory, i.e., a type theory and a denotational semantics, where different heterogeneous languages are used and allowed to communicate with each other? \end{quote} }
+\item[4) A bridge towards host-core programming theory] { In the last part of the paper we show how the results we proved can be used to provide an initial but significant formal definition of host-core languages.
+In the last few years the foundations of multi-language programming theory have been much discussed~\cite{OseraSZ12,PattersonPDA17,BuroM19,BuroCM20}, however a key question remains unexplored: is there a formal characterization of a programming theory, as a type theory and a denotational semantics, where different heterogeneous languages are used and allowed to communicate with each other? }

-{ Focusing on the ``host-core'' languages as a particular simplified case of the most general notion of multi-language, we consider and answer three instances of the above generic question.
-Consider two programming languages $\lang{1}$ and $\lang{2}$. $\lang{1}$ and $\lang{2}$ are provided with their own syntax, semantics and properties.
-In this perspective, $\lang{1}$ and $\lang{2}$ will be here called \emph{standalone} languages.